Skip to content

 • Use Docker or Podman defaults when your goal is protection from accidents.

-• Add --no-network and --readonly-project when you want a tighter box.
+• Add --no-network, --no-env-passthrough, and --readonly-project when you want a tighter box.

 • Use rootless Podman when you want stronger host hardening.